 When I talk to very high levels of people about why they should at least study the relationship of topically delivered progesterone to breast cancer risk, I am told they don’t think it could possibly be effective because topical progesterone doesn’t increase serum levels.
 This is true for all nonpolar sex-steroid hormones used clinically as replacement therapies, including estradiol, progesterone, and testosterone.
 While topical delivery of these hormones does not increase serum levels significantly, this route of administration does result in marked increase in levels of these hormones in saliva, capillary blood, and tissue.

 When it is finally realized that topical hormone deliver of progesterone is a very efficient way to deliver progesterone to tissues, and that serum is not reflective of this delivery, progress will be made in avoidance of over-treatment (often occurs with topical delivery as a result of tracking success with serum levels that do not increase significantly), and delivery of a physiological amount of progesterone to tissues that is breast protective.
-Dr. John Lee, and many of those who follow his protocols for physiological delivery of topical progesterone, have reported very few breast cancer cases in their clinical practice.
-While this is anecdote, their use of topical progesterone in physiological amounts deserves more attention by the medical establishment.
+Dr. John Lee, and many of those who follow his protocols for physiological delivery of topical progesterone have reported very few breast cancer cases in their clinical practice.
+While this is an anecdote, their use of topical progesterone in physiological amounts deserves more attention by the medical establishment.

 Posted by David Zava, PhD at 10:39 AM